 He is responsible for Airport operations, facility maintenance, planning and development to include Destination CLT, a $2.5-$3.1 billion capital investment in airport capacity enhancements.

-He joined the Aviation Department in 1997 and started as a planning assistant.
+He joined the Aviation Department in 1997 as a planning assistant.
 Since then, he has worked on a variety of projects that have included terminal expansions, the third parallel runway, a rail freight intermodal facility and the Aviation Department’s consolidated rental car facility.
 His experience includes time spent working as the department’s planner, planning and development manager and assistant aviation director of development.